-Concurrent Enrollment-Educational Opportunities for High School Students
+Concurrent Enrollment-Educational Opportunities for High School Students parental permission.

-Las Positas College provides the opportunity for high school students to enroll in college-level courses.
-Students who desire to participate in concurrent enrollment must be recommended by their high school principal and have written parental permission.
 There are course restrictions for high school students.
-Information on the Concurrent Enrollment Policy is available at the student's high school, and the Office of Admission and Records, Building 700, or online at www. laspositascollege.edu/admissions/high_school.php.
+Information on the Concurrent Enrollment Policy is available at the student's high school, and the Office of Admission and Records or online at www.laspositascollege.edu/admissions/high school.php.